Further Discussions

 PTamborini wrote:

-> Well, I fear very much your damn right; I think Canon tried to do
+> Well, I fear very much your damn right; I

 > something very good (a very fast and accurate AF-system), and by